 GeneCards Summary for PLA2G6 Gene

 PLA2G6 (Phospholipase A2 Group VI) is a Protein Coding gene.
 Diseases associated with PLA2G6 include Parkinson Disease 14, Autosomal Recessive and Infantile Neuroaxonal Dystrophy 1.
-Among its related pathways are Golgi-to-ER retrograde transport and Regulation of actin dynamics for phagocytic cup formation.
+Among its related pathways are Linoleic acid metabolism and Vascular smooth muscle contraction.
 GO annotations related to this gene include calmodulin binding and ATP-dependent protein binding.
 An important paralog of this gene is PNPLA8.